 Our long-standing commitment to delivering safe, high-quality care is underpinned by the Fundamentals of Care programme - eight care commitments that patients, families and carers can expect from their care at UHS and these statements have been written in conjunction with patients, relatives and staff.
-In 2024/25 the programme has made significant progress in embedding Fundamentals of Care into our organisational culture.
+In 2024/25 the programme has made significant progress in embedding fundamentals of care into our organisational culture.
 This has been achieved through developing understanding with newly registered professionals in our preceptorship programme, support worker development opportunities and the ongoing empowerment of staff through leadership development.

 In 2024/25, we have continued to strengthen our internal quality assurance programmes by aligning the clinical accreditation scheme with the CQC single assessment methodology.
-We are collaborating with other internal programmes - such as infection control, Patient-Led Assessments of the Care

-Environment (PLACE) and friends and family feedback - to triangulate data and enhance oversight of key quality metrics, including patient safety, effectiveness, patient experience, and outcomes.
+We are collaborating with other internal programmes - such as infection control, patient-led assessments of the care environment and friends and family feedback - to triangulate data and enhance oversight of key quality metrics, including patient safety, effectiveness, patient experience, and outcomes.
 This approach provides us with valuable intelligence to help us uphold our Trust values.

-2024/25 marked one year of Patient Safety Incident Response Framework (PSIRF) implementation at UHS which has helped develop 'just and learning' culture across the organisation.
+2024/25 marked one year of patient safety incident response framework (PSIRF) implementation at UHS which has helped develop 'just and learning' culture across the organisation.
 Safety awareness has increased through our education programmes that have achieved good attendance and feedback.
 This coming year we will continue to build on the work that has been undertaken as part of implementation of the national safety standards for invasive procedures (NATSSIPS) 2.